haganenoneko/VTuberClippingResources/README.md

 ## Instructions

+In the `/scripts/` folder,

-The scripts in the `./scripts/` folder can be used to download videos from YouTube and hardcode subtitles.
+1. The `.py` scripts can be used to download videos from YouTube and hardcode subtitles.
+2. The `.js` scripts can be saved as bookmarks in your browser and opened in a YouTube video to control its speed and time.

 ### Downloading YouTube clips with `scripts/download.py`